afewell-hh/docs/docs/user-guide/vpcs.md

   remote: border # Indicates a switch group to implement the peering on
 ```

-### Subnet filtering
+### Subnet Filtering

-It's possible to specify which specific subnets of the peering VPCs could communicate to each other using the `permit`
+It's possible to specify which specific subnets of the peering VPCs could communicate to each other using the `permit` field.
-field.

 ```yaml
 apiVersion: vpc.githedgehog.com/v1beta1